lieb/postdove/doc/system_configuration.md

 your distribution's documentation for the details.

 **Fedora**'s default network setup for VM instances is to configure their network to a private bridge that is NAT routed through the hypervisor.
-This is identical to how the typical home Internet is set up.
+This is identical to how the typical home Internet router is set up by the ISP.
 The VM can make connections to the outside world but the outside world cannot make connections to the VM.
-However, `pobox` must be visible to the rest of the home network.
+We have to do something else because `pobox` must be visible to the rest of the home network.
 This requires the setup of a second bridge on `suntan` that bypasses the hypervisor.
 The steps are straight forward but we skip the details because there are plenty of HOWTOs and tutorials on the subject.
 In sum, the following steps create what